18 Best Lakes in Connecticut

-Gardner Lake State Park is home to the well-loved Gardner Lake.
+Gardner Lake State Park is where you'll find the well-loved Gardner Lake.
 Bordered by the towns of Salem, Montville, and Bozrah in Connecticut's southeast, the lake covers 528 acres.
 The park itself, on the other hand, is just shy of 10 acres in size.

 Minnie Island State Park lies within the lake's dark blue expanse.
 A mere 0.88 of an acre, this park is famous for being Connecticut's smallest state park and the only island in Gardner Lake.
 Run by the Department of Energy and Environmental Protection (DEEP), the lake is well stocked with walleye, bull head, and catfish, making it a popular spot to fish.

-Fans of the outdoors won't want to leave Lake Waramaug.
-Located in Lake Waramaug State Park, this large, picturesque lake is captivatingly gorgeous.
+Fans of the outdoors won't want to leave Lake Waramaug, which is serenely located in one of Connecticut's best state parks, Lake Waramaug State Park.
+This large, picturesque lake is captivatingly gorgeous.
 Don't believe us?
 Visit during the fall to catch the trees' multicolored hues reflected on the still water's surface.
 The outstanding beauty will literally take your breath away.

 During the summer months, camping, boating, fishing, and swimming rank among the top things to do at Lake Waramaug.
-Motors aren't allowed on the lake, though, so the only watercraft you can bring has to be able to fit on the roof of your car.
-You'll be nothing but thankful for this rule as you sit lakeside, soaking up the impeccable view while listening to nothing but the sweet songs of birds chirping in the nearby woods.
+Motorized boats are restricted to a maximum of 20 from non-residents (residents can pay a small fee to launch their boats as long as they pass an environmental inspection).
+The boats must also obey the “slow-no-wake” rule, meaning they can’t go faster than six miles an hour, or produce anything more than a minimal wake.
+You'll be nothing but thankful for this rule as you sit lakeside, soaking up the impeccable view while listening to the sweet songs of birds chirping in the nearby woods.